harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/7-ccm-recommendations/ec2-recommendations.md

 ## Before you begin

-* Sign up for your AWS cloud account and set up CCM for cost management.
+* Connect your AWS cloud account in Harness and set up CCM for cost management.
 For more information, go to  [Set up cost visibility for AWS](https://developer.harness.io/docs/cloud-cost-management/onboard-with-cloud-cost-management/set-up-cloud-cost-management/set-up-cost-visibility-for-aws).
-* To obtain EC2 recommendations, configure an AWS CCM Connector with the Inventory Management feature enabled.
+* To obtain EC2 recommendations, configure a Harness AWS CCM connector with the Inventory Management feature enabled.
 * Go to [Perspectives](https://developer.harness.io/docs/cloud-cost-management/use-cloud-cost-management/ccm-perspectives/create-cost-perspectives) to learn how to create perspectives.
+Perspectives allow you to group your resources in ways that are more meaningful to your business needs.

 ## How are EC2 recommendations computed?